emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mysql.md

 * For basic deployment users: No PC Peering Connections is required.
 All IP references below are to the public IP of the resource.

 ## MySQL Configuration

-1. Installing MySQL with Docker
+1. Install MySQL with Docker

    ```bash
    docker run -d --restart=always \